mcnairsa/100-days-of-code/log.md

 ### Day 059/100: 25-11-2024
 **Today's Progress**:
 Did my practice session
-Completed two modules of the Coursera/IBM Full-Stac certification I also carried on yesterday after I went to bed.
+Completed two modules of the Coursera/IBM Full-Stack certification I also carried on yesterday after I went to bed.
 Scores so far 90%, 70%, 100%.